TempeHS/2025SE-Cameron.L-Major/developer-diary.md

 Sprint 4 was dedicated to enhance the gamification aspect, I added visual rank badges for the top 1, 2, 3, 5, 10, and 20 users, as well as fun achievement badges for all participants.
 The leaderboard UI was improved with a podium for the top three users, filter buttons for different time periods (all time, this week, today), and a personal highlight for the logged-in user.
 I also refined the progress bar logic on both the study timer and achievements pages to ensure accurate and responsive feedback.

 ---
+## Developer Diary Entry #16
+**Title:** Sprint 5 Start and Finish
+**Date:** 1/06/25

+Sprint 5 focused on refining the user experience, gamification aspects and addressing feedback from previous sprints.
+The main improvements included replacing the Bootstrap progress bars with emoji-based progress bars for both the achievements and study timer pages, making progress more visually engaging and accessible.
+The motivational quote feature was updated to rotate every 5 minutes, providing ongoing encouragement during study sessions.
+Session goal options were standardized to 30, 60, and 90 minutes for consistency across the app.
+I also resolved Content Security Policy (CSP) issues by moving all inline JavaScript into external files, ensuring compatibility and improved security.
+Extensive testing confirmed that the emoji progress bar, motivational quotes, and session goal logic all functioned as intended.
+This sprint delivered a more polished and motivating interface, setting the stage for future enhancements.

+---